What exactly is this service project all about?

 Thank you for asking.
 Because AmpleHarvest.org is the only virtual solution to hunger, we rely on online donations and grants from foundations.
 We’d really appreciate a donation, large or small from you.
 It helps to pay for the staff, the technology and the other operating expenses any charity incurs.
-Take a look at our 2011 Annual Report (2012 report is still in construction).
+Take a look at our 2017 Annual Report .
 Tax deductible donations can be made at www.AmpleHarvest.org/donate.

 Email us at [email protected]